Rum flavored Eggnog Snickerdoodles are rolled in a nutmeg and cinnamon mixture. They are the perfect holiday cookie!

 - In a large bowl or the bowl of a stand mixer, beat together butter and 1 cup sugar, until light and fluffy.
 Add the egg, rum extract, and eggnog, and mix to combine.
 Add the flour, salt, baking soda, and nutmeg, and mix until a soft dough forms.

-- In a small bowl, whisk together the ½ cup sugar and nutmeg.
+- In a small bowl, whisk together the ½ cup sugar, cinnamon, and nutmeg.
 Scoop the dough into one inch balls and roll in the sugar mixture.
 Place on the prepared baking sheets.

 - Bake 10-12 minutes, or until lightly browned on the bottom.
 Let cool on pan for 5 minutes, then move to a cooling rack.